0m0kenny/oak/bin/bash/README_bash.md

 13) **extract_fst.sh**: is a script that extracts the mean and weighted fst scores from the slurm logs or the fstlogs if fst calculated locally.

 14) **recalc_meanfst.sh**: is a script that recalculates the mean FST score, after replacing negative values with 0.

+11) **vcf_to_plink.sh**: is a script that converts the merged vcf files to .bed format via PLINK (version 1.9b).
+You can add more parameters as needed.
+This allows for a more efficient use in R.